aspencapital/candidate-project-automation/README.md

 ## Introduction
 Welcome to Aspen Capital's Test Automation Engineer challenge.
 This assignment will help us better assess your technical and design skills.
 We recommend that you focus on the requirements listed below, and if time permitting, work on any additional features of your own choosing.
-These additional features can be enhancements to the basic framework, setup to run in a CI/CD pipeline, etc.
+These additional features can be enhancements to the basic framework, setup to run in a CI/CD pipeline, etc. If you have any questions or something doesn't seem clear, don't hesitate to reach out.

-## Background
+## Description

 This application displays the 5 day weather forecast for a given location.